LambdaFiend/ImpLam/README.md

 ## Church Numerals (encoding of numbers)

 Basically:
-0 % \fx.x
+C0 % \fx.x
-1 % \fx.fx
+C1 % \fx.fx
 ...
-n % \fx.(f^n)x % \fx.f...fx
+Cn % \fx.(f^n)x % \fx.f...fx

 Such that for n, f is applied n times to x, one after another!

+We will use Cn to denote the Church Numeral of n (as already shown).

 Functions for addition, subtraction, successor, exponentiation, etc can be created!

-Lambda Calculus is Turing Complete, therefore what can be computed, will be describeable in Lambda Calculus! (as long as it's untyped, in which case it becomes total but no longer is Turing Complete; there are perks to this nonetheless).
+Lambda Calculus is Turing Complete, therefore what can be computed, will be describeable in Lambda Calculus! (unless it's typed, in which case it becomes total and ceases to be Turing Complete; there are perks to this).
 I might talk a little about this on a later topic.

 ## Encoding of various other structures (such as lists, booleans, pairs, etc)

-I will not write this extensively (as I have not done so for Church Numerals) as I'm running out of time as of the moment of writing this.
-Some very short examples (sorry, I need sleep):
+I do not intend to explain why they are as they are.
+The defenitions could prove useful for the future (so that I do not have to rewrite them then) and for anyone who needs it until then.
+In any case, I'll give you some hints so that the digestion is not so arduous.

+Booleans:
+True picks the first "statement" whereas False picks the second, as such is shown below.
+Truth tables will give you a hand.

+IF % \fpq.f p q
+TRUE % \pq.p
+FALSE % \pq.q
+AND % \pq.p q FALSE
-true % \xy.x
+OR % \pq.p
+NOT % \p.p FALSE TRUE

+Pairs:
-false % \xy.y
+PAIR % \xyf.fxy
+FST % \p.p TRUE
+SND % \p.p FALSE

+Church Numerals:
+SUC % \nfx.f (n f x)
+ADD % \nmfx.n f (m f x)
+ADD' % \nm.n SUC m
+MULT % \nmfx.n (m f) x
+MULT' % \nmf.n (m f)
-if % \fxy.fxy
+EXP % \mn.nm
+EXP' % \nm.m (MULT n) C1
+ISZERO % \n.n (\x.FALSE) TRUE

+Wisdom Tooth Trick (blessed be Kleene's gums!):
+PREFN % \p.PAIR (SUC (FST p)) (FST p)
+PRE % \n.SND (n PREDFN (PAIR C0 C0))
+PRE' % \nfx.SND (n (PREDFN f) (PAIR x x))
+SUB % \nm.n PRED m

+Psst!
+If you're learning the ropes, try proving by induction on n that (ADD Cn Cm) and (ADD' Cn Cm) will always result in Cn+m.
+It's a simple proof, great for an icebreaker!
+Maybe I'll use it for an example!
+Or maybe something else.

+Lists:
+TBD.

 ## Y Combinator and Recursion

 I will explain this one sometime soon.
-In anycase, here's its definition:
+In anycase, here's its (Y Combinator's) definition:

 Y % \f.(\x.f(xx))(\x.f(xx))